netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 name), a credit card-sized, super-capable computer that costs about $35.

 And to keep tabs on how both Pi-hole and the Raspberry Pi are working to protect your network, you can use the open-source [Netdata monitoring agent](https://github.com/netdata/netdata).
-With a two-minute installation and zero configuration, you'll be able to monitor thousands of metrics in real-time and receive alerts if Pi-hole stops working.
+After a two-minute installation and with zero configuration, you'll be able to monitor thousands of metrics in real-time and receive alerts if Pi-hole stops working.

 This guide will show you how to set up both Pi-hole and Netdata's real-time monitoring dashboard.